oscar-besga-panel/JedisExtraUtils/README.md

 ## Test

 The tests are done to check the most common use cases of the lock and the semaphore.

 The tests under functional packages are launched against a real redis instalation.
-You can configure them in the JedisTestFactory class.
+You can configure them in the JedisTestFactory class, in the proper package.
 To make them run (by default are disbaled ) use the variable ``FUNCTIONAL_TEST_CYCLES``, by putting a value ditinct to zero.

 ## Extra